 Queensland Government is responsible for the road rules on Queensland roads.
 As a bicycle rider, you have rights and responsibilities like all other road users.

 In addition to obeying general road rules like all road users, there are specific rules for bicycles.

 Visit the Queensland Government website to find out what road rules apply for

-The One Metre Matters law requires people driving to stay at least 1 metre away from bike riders while overtaking at speeds of up to 60 km/h, and at least 1.5 metres when overtaking where the speed limit is over 60km/h.
+Under the law for motorists passing bike riders, motorists are required to stay at least 1 metre away from bike riders while overtaking at speeds of up to 60km/h, and at least 1.5 metres when overtaking where the speed limit is over 60km/h.